Thunder and lightning are two of the most awe-inspiring natural phenomena. Who doesn’t love a good thunder and lightning storm?

 19. “Saw Lightning” by Beck

-The lyrics of Beck’s song “Saw Lightning” are a poetic and mesmerizing account of one man’s journey.
-The song paints a vivid picture of the natural world, from the windy manes of horses to the mountains that fall.
-It also describes the feeling of being struck by lightning, both literally and figuratively.
+The lyrics are a poetic account of one man’s journey.
+The song paints a vivid picture of the natural world, from sycamore trees to temples burning and prison walls.

 20. “Thunder Kiss ’65” By White Zombie